Apply for Handicap Parking in New Mexico

 Any disabled resident of New Mexico may be entitled to receive a handicap placard or license plate by the New Mexico Motor Vehicle Division.
-With a qualifying condition, you may be able to receive a specific handicap parking permit, including:
+With a qualifying condition, you may be able to receive a specific handicap parking permit in New Mexico, including:

 - Temporary placard (valid for up to one year)

 - Permanent placard (valid for up to four years)

 - Handicap license plate (valid with your vehicle registration)

 - Disabled veteran license plate (valid with your vehicle registration)

 Out-of-state visitors can use their handicap parking pass from their home state, since New Mexico will honor it.
 However, if you become a permanent resident of New Mexico, you must fill out a new application.

 Each handicap parking permit in New Mexico is issued to a specific person and cannot be used by anyone else.
 The following laws apply to any handicap parking pass in New Mexico:

 - The placard should be displayed on the rearview mirror only when the vehicle is parked, and the identification number and expiration date must be visible.